 HIT Commons Governance Board:

-The role of the HIT Commons governance is to accelerate the selection, procurement, financing, implementation and adoption of health information technology initiatives in Oregon, improving the effective use and oversight of statewide HIT initiatives.
+The role of HIT Commons Governance is to accelerate the selection, procurement, financing, implementation and adoption of health information technology initiatives in Oregon, improving the effective use and oversight of statewide HIT initiatives.

-The HIT Commons Governance is responsible to carry out the responsibilities of governing the initiatives which are included under its purview.
-Initially, those initiatives will be continuing the governance of the EDIE Utility and the statewide PDMP gateway.
+HIT Commons Governance is responsible to carry out the responsibilities of governing the core programs and initiatives which are included under its purview.
 Decisions related to these statewide initiatives may be binding with respect to Sponsoring Organizations, project participants, stakeholders and others.

 ↓ HIT Commons Newsletter Q1 2023